codeparticle/rdx/README.md

 });
 ```

-when RDX generates the actions for these, they look like and should be called like this:
+when RDX creates the actions for these, they look like and should be called like this:

 ```ts
 resetApiReducer();